-An article tracing the role of interaction in addressing imbalance in adaptive systems from the very simple to the most complex.
-To be published in the Proceedings of the 2019 Associated Collegiate Schools of Architecture Conference “Less talk, More Action.”
+An article exploring how human interaction drives change in cities.
+Published July, 2021, in the Proceedings of the 2019 Associated Collegiate Schools of Architecture Conference “Less talk, More Action.”

 A piece exploring the anxiety of a changing city, to understand how and why it occurs, and to offer a proactive approach to building better cities.
 Published in 2015 in MONU Magazine’s Issue 23, “Participatory Urbanism.”

 An obituary for an exceptional home in a spectacular setting asks the question: Why can’t Modernism also be preserved?
 Published in the Architects Newspaper in 2012.

 The Role of Technology in the Evolution of Cities